 It's the Seasonal Shifting Weather Pattern that causes these thunderstorms.4

-According to the Arizona Dept. of Water Resources there may be a small chance the 2022 summer monsoon in Arizona will be a bit better than average.
+According to the Arizona Dept. of Water Resources, there may be a small chance the 2022 summer monsoon in Arizona will be a bit better than average.
 Particularly for Southern Arizona.
-There is a subdued La Niña which is expected to continue through the summer and into the winter.
-That should increase the chances for a little more rain through the summer monsoon season.
+There is a subdued La Niña that is expected to continue through the summer and into the winter.
+That should increase the chances of a little more rain through the summer monsoon season.

 How often will there be a Monsoon Thunderstorm?
 Is there a specific way to predict it?
 No exact way, to be sure!
-But you can kind-of figure its possible likelihood by using weather maps.
+But you can kind of figure out its possible likelihood by using weather maps.

 There's one easy way of anticipation, for the average person.
 Watch your weather forecaster on television.
 The one who's really into weather, maybe a meteorologist!
 They love their weather maps!
 Then, look at their map, during their weather report.

-Have you noticed when Monsoon storms are near, people say they smell rain?
+Have you noticed when Monsoon storms are near, people say they smell the rain?

 Learn to detect that fragrance, when you seem to "smell" rain in the Arizona desert before it begins.
 And anticipate that a monsoon storm is on its way.